 5 people eating outside of a red food truck

-Thanks to their affordable prices, unique menus, and ability to meet customers where they are, the food truck business is one of the fastest-growing segments of the food industry, expanding at a rate of just over 12% per year.
-Indeed, the global food truck market is expected to reach USD 2,775.86 million by 2026.
+Thanks to their affordable prices, unique menus, and ability to meet customers where they are, the food truck business is a vital part of the food industry.

-Dazzled by these numbers, foodies and entrepreneurs around the country are scrambling to get their piece of the street-food pie.
-Starting a food truck makes good business sense: overhead is relatively low, staffing needs are minimal, and you can operate from multiple locations.
+Because of the popularity of food trucks, foodies and entrepreneurs around the country are scrambling to get their piece of the street-food pie.
+Starting a food truck can make good business sense: overhead is relatively low, staffing needs are minimal, and you can operate from multiple locations.

 But starting a food truck business is no easy endeavor.
 The unique combination of sanitation, health, and transportation regulations, as well as the fierce competition for customers and parking spots, makes it a much different enterprise from any other business, including running a traditional brick-and-mortar restaurant.